oumaelvis087/oumaelvis087/README.md

 - 👋 Hi, I’m Elvis Ouma
 - 👀 I’m interested in artificial intelligence and automation.
 - 🌱 I’m currently learning data science and cybersecurity.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on automativa scripts written in python, js, ruby or c++.
 - 📫 How to reach me, email oumaelvis087@gmail.com

 <!---